Honors Capstone Project

 Thesis with Distinction

 Thesis with Distinction is a designation that is separate from membership in the University Honors Program.
-The call for Thesis with Distinction applications will be made later in the fall semester.
+Students interested in applying for Thesis with Distinction should contact the dean of their school or division.

 Honors Capstone Project Deadlines